-The programs are for Bay County youth and young adults with special needs and will include daily socialization, arts & crafts, music, recreation, and physical fitness.
+The programs are for Bay County youth through adults with special needs and will include daily socialization, arts & crafts, music, recreation, and physical fitness.
 Participants will also be enrolled in the Bay County Library System Summer Reading Program.
-Completion and submission of a Pre-Admission Form is required by May 31 each year.
-Each applicant MUST be able to respond positively to directions given to them by someone other than a family member.
-Once accepted into the program, a Registration Form, Medical Release/Health Examination Form, Liability Waiver, Media Release and a Covid Waiver Form will be emailed to you for completion.
+Completion and submission of a Pre-Admission Form is required by May 15th each year.
+Each applicant MUST be able to respond positively to directions given to them by someone other than a family member to be accepted into SSNEPs.
+Once accepted into the program, a Registration Form, Medical Release/Health Examination Form, Liability Waiver, Media Release, Covid Waiver Form, and Code of Conduct/Rules will be emailed to you for completion.
 NOTE: The Health Examination portion must be completed by a physician BEFORE attending the program.
-All these forms must be completed and returned with the participation fee of $525 (anticipated cost for 2023) in full no later than June 15th each year.
-One idea to help raise funds for participation in SSNEPs is soliciting funds from family, friends and neighbors through the I CAN Drive for DSRC.
+All these forms must be completed and returned with the participation fee of $525 in full no later than June 12th each year.
+One idea to help raise funds for participation in SSNEPs is soliciting funds from family, friends, and neighbors through the YES I CAN Drive for DSRC.

-Scholarships for Non-DSRC Sponsored Camps
+Campership Scholarships for Non-DSRC Sponsored Camps